ken-steckler/wishlist/README.md

 <img src="http://g.recordit.co/6RoYTTcnNP.gif" width="500" /> <br />

 ## Product Spec
 The project uses EJS (Embedded JavaScript) as a template engine to render HTML and Express for middleware.
 It has routes for handling user authentication, as well as routes for creating and managing wish lists.
-Users can create an account and log in to the application, and once logged in, can create a wish list by assing items and specifying details such as the item name, description and price.
+Users can create an account and log in to the application, and once logged in, can create a wish list by adding items and specifying details such as the item name, description and price.
 Users can also view and edit their wish lists, as well as view the wish lists of other users who have made them public (by invite).
 <br />
 Passport.js is used as an authentication middleware for Node.js.
 It provides a simple yet flexible way to authenticate users.
-The passport-jwt strategy is used to allow userse to authenticate using JSON Web Tokens (JWTs).
+The passport-jwt strategy is used to allow users to authenticate using JSON Web Tokens (JWTs).

 ## Design
 The project uses a very simple design scheme with Bootstrap